TheBlob42/nvim-config/README.md

 ## Plugins

-In order to install plugins [packer.nvim](https://github.com/wbthomason/packer.nvim) is being used, check the `init.lua` file
+In order to install & update plugins [lazy.nvim](https://github.com/folke/lazy.nvim) is being used, check the `init.lua` file for more details

-To ensure that the same plugin version/commits are installed on every system and to avoid breaking the configuration the snapshot feature is used (see [here](https://github.com/wbthomason/packer.nvim/pull/370)).
-The default snapshot name is `stable` located in the root directory of this configuration

-To update the installed plugins follow these steps:

-- run `PackerSync`
-- fix any problems that might occur
-- run `PackerSnapshot stable`
-- run `PackerSnapshotFormat stable` (to make sure the git diff is as small as possible)

 ## LSP